ElieHammou/personal_website/content/publication/simunet_release/index.md

 ---
-title: "Hide and seek: how PDFs can conceal New Physics"
+title: "SIMUnet: an open-source tool for simultaneous global fits of EFT Wilson coefficients and PDFs"
 authors:
 - Mark Nestor Costantini
 - admin